Back to DWU AI Articles

 • Net Leverage Reduction to <2.0x: Debt paydown or EBITDA growth sufficient to reduce leverage from current 2.4x to sub-2.0x.
 With current revenue trajectory ($13-14B proforma), achieving 2.0x leverage requires approximately $1.5-2.0B net debt reduction or 20%+ EBITDA growth.

-• Consistent Profitability: FY2025-2026 earnings must demonstrate synergy realization and organic growth.
+• Consistent Profitability: FY2025-2026 earnings must demonstrate synergy achievement and organic growth.
 One-time acquisition losses must be behind the company by FY2025.

 • Interest Coverage Improvement: Operating leverage from synergies and revenue growth must improve interest coverage ratios and coverage metrics to support investment-grade assessments.